 Web penetration testing scope and approaches

-A pentest scope defines the boundary and limits of a penetration test.
+The pentest scope defines the boundary and limits of a penetration test.
 The scope should be well-defined and agreed upon by both the pentester and the client before starting the test.
-The pentester should also be familiar with the organization's network, systems, and applications so they can plan their tests accordingly.
+The pentester should also be familiar with the organization’s network, systems, and applications so they can plan their tests accordingly.

 The following are some factors that should be considered when defining the pentest scope: